Vertical-axis wind turbine: General aerodynamics

 Solving for the relative velocity as the resultant of the tangential and normal components yields:

 Thus, combining the above with the definitions for the tip speed ratio $\lambda =(\omega R) /U$ yields the following expression for the resultant velocity:

 Angle of attack is solved as:

 Which when substituting the above yields:

 The resultant aerodynamic force is resolved either into lift (L) - drag (D) components or normal (N) - tangential (T) components.
-The forces are considered acting at the quarter-chord point, and the pitching moment is determined to resolve the aerodynamic forces.
+The forces are considered to be acting at the quarter-chord point, and the pitching moment is determined to resolve the aerodynamic forces.
 The aeronautical terms lift and drag refer to the forces across (lift) and along (drag) the approaching net relative airflow.
 The tangential force acts along the blade's velocity, pulling the blade around, and the normal force acts radially, pushing against the shaft bearings.
 The lift and the drag force are useful when dealing with the aerodynamic forces around the blade such as dynamic stall, boundary layer etc.; while when dealing with global performance, fatigue loads, etc., it is more convenient to have a normal-tangential frame.
-The lift and the drag coefficients are usually normalised by the dynamic pressure of the relative airflow, while the normal and tangential coefficients are usually normalised by the dynamic pressure of undisturbed upstream fluid velocity.
+The lift and the drag coefficients are usually normalised by the dynamic pressure of the relative airflow, while the dynamic pressure of the undisturbed upstream fluid velocity usually normalises the normal and tangential coefficients.